 When walking to any destination in the city, stay on sidewalks and main streets in neighborhoods.
-There are maps of suggested easy routes to SRS and other services posted in the shelter.

 Smoking is permitted in the designated smoking area.

 Families should conduct their outside activities in the families play ground.
 Children should not be taken to the outside adult activity area.